River Bride, Dorset

+The Bride Valley is a protected area as part of the Dorset National Landscape (an Area of Outstanding Natural Beauty).
+The National Landscape Partnership describe it as a broad clay valley having a sweeping profile enclosed by the chalk escarpment to the north and east, and smaller limestone escarpment to the south, with a "strong undeveloped rural character".
+Land use is primarily a patchwork of dairy pasture and wet woodland in the valley floor, and arable, scrub and calcareous grassland on the valley sides.

+Etymology

 The river's name is of Celtic origin.
 It is derived from Old Welsh Brydi, related to Cornish bredion "to boil", so means "boiling or gushing" stream.
 The river gives its name to Long Bredy, Littlebredy, Burton Bradstock and probably Bridport.